slashdev/loconet_domotica/README.md

 ## Address and priority

-It is important to realize that the loconet address (loconet_config.bit.ADDRESS) and LNCV 0 are not automatically coupled.
-The same goes for the loconet priority (loconet_config.bit.PRIORITY).
+It is important to realize that the loconet address (`loconet_config.bit.ADDRESS`) and LNCV 0 are not automatically coupled.
+The same goes for the loconet priority (`loconet_config.bit.PRIORITY`) which can be found in LNCV 2.
 This coupling needs to be done in the `main()` and before `loconet_init()` is called.
 This ensures proper listening to messages and proper wait time for sending.

 ## Known LNCVs